earlution/dev-toolkit/KB/Architecture/Standards_and_ADRs/documentation-review-cadences.md

 ## Executive Summary

-This document defines review cadences, procedures, and checklists for maintaining documentation quality across the vibe-dev-kit repository.
+This document defines review cadences, procedures, and checklists for maintaining documentation quality across the ai-dev-kit repository.
 It establishes systematic review schedules based on documentation priority and provides structured processes for conducting reviews.

 **Key Principle:** Documentation reviews must be systematic, thorough, and actionable.
 Reviews should identify issues, prioritize fixes, and track improvements.